-itopia CAS now integrates with NetApp Cloud Volumes Service (CVS) to provide consumers with high-performance, highly-scalable data storage without IT admins needing to worry about infrastructure upkeep burdens such as server patching and resource scaling.
+itopia CAS now integrates with NetApp Cloud Volumes Service Performance (CVS-Performance) to provide consumers with high-performance, highly-scalable data storage without IT admins needing to worry about infrastructure upkeep burdens such as server patching and resource scaling.

 About Cloud Volumes

-NetApp Cloud Volumes Service (CVS) is a third-party solution that offers integration with Google Cloud. itopia CAS integrated with CVS offers SMB-based file shares, with SMB shares supporting Active Directory integration for full Access Control List-based permissions.
+NetApp CVS-Performance is a third-party solution that offers integration with Google Cloud. itopia CAS integrated with CVS-Performance offers SMB-based file shares, with SMB shares supporting Active Directory integration for full Access Control List-based permissions.

 Standard: Up to 4,000 IOPS and 16MB/s throughput per TB of storage. $0.10** per GB